 - This dough is very buttery so it shouldn’t need a lot of extra flour for rolling and shaping.

 - At any point during baking, if the top of the bread is getting too brown, you can cover it with a piece of foil to avoid over browning or burning.

-- If you had lined the pan with parchment paper, simply lift it out.
-Otherwise use a butter knife to loosen the sides and flip it out of the pan.
+- If you had lined the pan with parchment paper, simply lift the bread out of the pan.
+Otherwise use a butter knife to loosen the sides and flip it out onto a tea towel or wire rack.